-Figure 17 presents the summary results of the conditional forecast and a comparison with the unconditional forecast, while figures 18, 19 and 20 provide more detailed information for the United States, the euro area, and Japan.
-All the actual data for the unconditional forecasts are based on information available for 2008Q1.
+Figure 26 presents the summary results of the conditional forecast and a comparison with the unconditional forecast, while figures 27, 28 and 29 provide more detailed information for the United States, the euro area and Japan.
+Oil prices are based on futures market data for July 18, 2008 for both the conditional and unconditional forecasts.
+All the other actual data for the unconditional forecasts are based on information available for 2008O1.
 The same is true for the actual data for the conditional forecasts, with the following exceptions.
 Actual data for 2008Q2 are used for the short-term interest rates in all three countries, the two bilateral exchange rates, the US unemployment rate, and the bank lending tightening variable.
-All the figures in the tables present the central forecast along with 30%, 50%, 70% and 95% confidence intervals, the latter reflecting two standard deviations from the central case.
-These confidence intervals give some indication of the degree of confidence that can be placed in the forecast of the different variables and the range within which one would expect the different variables to fall.
+All the figures in the tables present the central forecast along with 30%, 50%, 70% and 95% confidence intervals, the latter reflecting two standard deviations from the central case.23 These confidence intervals give some indication of the degree of confidence that can be placed in the forecast of the different variables and the range within which one would expect the different variables to fall.
 The figures also show the unconditional forecasts (the dashed line), thereby allowing us to assess the effect of using actual data (where available) and judgmental inputs for two or three quarters in the conditional forecasts.
 Similar information with respect to the difference between the conditional and unconditional forecasts is provided in square brackets in the bottom half of each table.